Arms and Equipment Guide: Reception

+Keith Eisenbeis reviewed the product in the February 1992 issue of White Wolf.
+He rated it at 2 of 5 points, calling it "a disappointing product" in that it was useful, but fell short in the amount of information and quality of illustrations for the cost.

-Rick Swan reviewed Arms and Equipment Guide for Dragon magazine #192 (April 1993).
+Rick Swan reviewed Arms and Equipment Guide for Dragon magazine No. 192 (April 1993).
 He suggested this book "has the answers" for "AD&D game players baffled by the differences between chain mail and brigandine armor, and who don't know a bardiche from a barbell".
 He said that the designers "probe the mysteries of the Player's Handbook equipment lists in lavish detail.
 Practical applications complement the colorful descriptions, making this particularly useful for players who want to know exactly how weaponblack or stirrups affect the game".
 He complained of too many unlabeled illustrations and the absence of an index, saying that they "mar this otherwise first-rate reference".

 DieHard GameFan said that "I can't think of any circumstances where I would not recommend this book.
 It succinctly and authoritatively describes so many fantasy objects taken from medieval eras that, unless you already know all of this stuff and more, would simply be necessary if you even want to know what you are talking about when discussing armor, weapons, and equipment."